NEP 2020 a well-planned roadmap to nurture young talent, says President Ram Nath Kovind | Education

 ALSO READ

+President Kovind on 3-day visit to Bangladesh, attend country's 50th Victory Day celebrations

-President Ram Nath Kovind arrives in Bangladesh for 50th Victory Day celebrations.
+President Kovind to attend Bangladesh's 50th Victory Day celebrations during 3-day Dhaka visit